DanielMistrik/Subway-Learner/journal.md

 Worked on fixing the errors with the env implementation.
 Main ones were casting and the get_feature_vector() function which still throw some warnings I am going over.

+### Week 9-13 Oct 2023 ###
+Finished the bugs that were preventing smooth runs on the random learner.
+I will now try some stable-baseline 3 algos to see how well they learn (starting with the very general DQN).
+After letting the random algo run a couple of times the median score hovers around 8-10 while the best was 39.
+I will consider anything above 50 a significant first step.
+Moved the entire thing to gymnasium and did some feature vector cleaning so the baseline RF algos would run.
+About to run the first solid DQN on 100 timesteps, a big day.
+100 timesteps successfully trained although the resulting learner was really poor with an average score of 2.8-3.
+I will train overnight with 10,000 timesteps.